niplav/site/range_and_forecasting_accuracy.md

 These results suggest what to expect with questions with even greater
-range: That later predictions (closer to resolution time) on them will generally be more accurate, and that the kinds of questions with a very high range might engender predictions with an even higher accuracy than questions with short and medium ranges.
+range: That later predictions (closer to resolution time) on them will generally be more accurate, and that the kinds of questions with a high range might engender predictions with an even higher accuracy than questions with short and medium ranges.

-However, there are plausible reasons to expect the trend from *2*. to reverse: The questions asked with very high range are not very different from questions with medium range, and have a lot less information available to make useful predictions on them; [butterfly effects](https://en.wikipedia.org/wiki/Butterfly_effect) start kicking in in systems that are relatively slow moving on human timescales (thus easier to predict on medium timescales), but nearly completely random at the scale of decades and/or centuries; the questions asked about longer timescales are of a different kind and much less predictable.
+However, there are plausible reasons to expect the trend from *2*. to reverse: The questions asked with high range are not very different from questions with medium range, and have a lot less information available to make useful predictions on them; [butterfly effects](https://en.wikipedia.org/wiki/Butterfly_effect) start kicking in systems that are relatively slow moving on human timescales (thus easier to predict on medium timescales), but nearly completely random at the scale of decades and/or centuries; the questions asked about longer timescales are of a different kind and much less predictable.